 Finally teeth that protrude are more likely to be damaged in playing sport and in other moments of unplanned contact.
 After eliminating the protrusion this risk is significantly reduced.

 These are some of the immense benefits of treatment from an Orthodontist.

 To arrange an orthodontic consultation contact the practice using the information on the contact page.

-BDS(Hons)Lond, FDSRCS(Eng), M.OrthRCS(Eng) is Consultant in Orthodontics to St George's and King's College Hospitals, London, England.
+BDS(Hons)Lond, FDSRCS(Eng), M.OrthRCS(Eng) is Consultant in Orthodontics to King's College Hospitals, London, England.

 Dr Stephen J Powell qualified with a first class honours degree in Dental Surgery from the Royal Dental Hospital, University of London in 1966.